How To Hibernate Your Ants - Hibernation Tutorial

 Do Ants Really Need Hibernation?

-They have found out that for the majority of ant species, hibernation is not essential to the life of the colony.
+They have found that for the majority of ant species, hibernation is not essential to the life of the colony.
 This means that the queen and the colony can survive even if deprived of the low-temperature period.

-If you’re a beginner ant keeper and this is your first hibernation, I would suggest you take a look at this other guide!
+If you're a beginner ant keeper and this is your first hibernation, I would suggest you take a look at this other guide!.
 In this one, I list the 5 most common mistakes that beginner ant keepers make when they first start approaching this amazing hobby!

 How Do I Hibernate My Ants?